-You may adapt the tutorial to make oven mitt to suit other festive, just go by color theme and prints, develop from the basic and you will be able to create lots of mitts to sew as gifts too.
-Please note that my mitten pattern could be a little smaller for you since I have a small hand, please print out the pattern, check the size and adjust the size accordingly if necessary.
+You may adapt the tutorial to make oven mitts to suit other festive, just go by color theme and prints, develop from the basic and you will be able to create lots of mitts to sew as gifts too.
+Please note that my mitten pattern could be a little smaller for you since I have a small hand, please print out the pattern, check the size, and adjust the size accordingly if necessary.
 Otherwise, you can trace the pattern from your favorite oven mitt.
 The mitten is thick, so give more allowance for the size of the pattern too.

 Just now, I was talking to a friend of mine about how my parents used to celebrate Christmas during my childhood… it sure is a piece of great memory to keep.
 I always wanted to give great memories for my kids to keep and I hope all my crafts will help me to achieve this mission.